borderzero/water/README.md

 1. Only Point-to-Point user TUN devices are supported.
 TAP devices are *not* supported natively by macOS.
 2. Custom interface names are not supported by macOS.
 Interface names are automatically generated serially, using the `utun<#>` naming convention.

-### TAP on Windows:
+### TUN on Windows:

-To use it with windows, you will need to install a [tap driver](https://github.com/OpenVPN/tap-windows6), or [OpenVPN client](https://github.com/OpenVPN/openvpn) for windows.
+To use it with windows,you will need to download file [wintun.dll](https://www.wintun.net/) in running dir.

-It's compatible with the Linux code.

 ```go
 package main